A Travel Price Comparison for Colorado Durango vs. Vail for Families, Couples, Hiking, and Backpackers

 Vail

-As it has a large number of activities for kids, Vail is a very family-friendly destination.
+With a huge array of activities for kids, Vail is very family-friendly.
 With its world class skiing, rock climbing, ice skating, and ice cream, kids love this ski resort.
 The resort town has two terrain parks - Golden Peak and Avanti.
 Avanti is perfect for kids.
 It has small jumps, wide rails, and kid-friendly amenities.
 Golden Peak is designed for more advanced athletes.
 Vail also has nice beginner slopes that are great for kids.

 Is Durango or Vail Better for Couples?